arbisoft brand logo

 9. Agile and Continuous Integration Testing

-In agile and continuous integration testing, exploratory testing complements automation testing and automated scripts.
+In agile and continuous integration testing, exploratory testing complements automation testing, and leveraging robust automation testing services further enhances the testing process.
 Exploratory testing focuses on unexpected areas where automation testing is limited such as usability testing and unexpected workflows.

 Best Cases To Use Exploratory Testing In An Application: